logicly-au/pmhc-mds-user-documentation/docs/data-entry.rst

 Viewing a Client's Measure for an Intake
 ----------------------------------------

-PMHC MDS requires the use of the IAR-DST at intake.

 You can view a Client's Measure added to an Intake through :ref:`view-intake` available on the **Data Entry** tab, by following these steps: